5 Things to Know About Subagents in Real Estate

 A Partner Agent will find you a home and strike the right deal for you.

-When you hire an agent to work on your behalf, that agent will be required to look out for your best interests.
+When you find a real estate agent and hire them to work on your behalf, that agent will be required to look out for your best interests.

 Since real estate laws are mostly managed by state authorities, each state has different laws surrounding subagents.
-While lawyers are required at a sit-down closing meeting in some states, in others there’s no final closing meeting at all.
+While real estate attorneys are required at a sit-down closing meeting in some states, in others there’s no final closing meeting at all.

 If you’re going to be working with subagents, chances are you’ll receive notice in writing.
 If you agree to work with one, then you’ve taken on the responsibility of advocating on your behalf.